KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-details.md

 ##  Reaction to Theme Changes

-If you use Plasma::Svg, changes to the theme are automatically picked up.
+If you use `Plasma::Svg`, changes to the theme are automatically picked up.
-Otherwise, you can connect to the ``changed()`` signal in the Plasma::Theme class.
+Otherwise, you can connect to the `changed()` signal in the `Plasma::Theme` class.
 This signal is emitted whenever the theme is changed, which may be triggered by the user switching the theme used or system changes such as a composite manager becoming available.